 The super-simple baby quilt above was made 100% using my Cricut to cut the fabric.
 Cutting time was less than 30 minutes all said and done!
 (Check out other Cricut Maker quilting uses to learn how to make labels, templates, and more.)

-And lastly, if you just want to cut sewing patterns, check out this list of free sewing patterns for Cricut to get an idea of Cricut’s capabilities.
+Lastly, if you just want to cut sewing patterns, check out this list of free sewing patterns for Cricut to get an idea of Cricut’s capabilities.

 As I mentioned, I have an AccuQuilt Go! and a Cricut Maker.
 Here’s how I divide my fabric time between the two.